-1. Incorporate it into Your Yard’s Terrain
+2. Incorporate it into Your Yard’s Terrain

-Semi inground pools are the most flexible type of pool because they can adapt to uneven ground and even steep hills.
+Semi inground pools are a flexible style of pool because they can adapt to uneven ground and even steep hills.
 Unlike inground and above ground pools, they don’t need a large flat surface.
 You can simply build them into a slope as much as you need to in order to keep the water level (though, it should be said, lots of excavation could cancel out some of the cost savings of these pools).

 3. Use Creative Landscaping to Dress it Up

-Finally, because of their low profile, semi inground pools lend themselves nicely to a lot of different landscaping options.
+Because of their low profile, semi inground pools lend themselves nicely to a lot of different landscaping options.
 You can complement the short pool walls with plants, flowers, or a paved walkway.
 Or, if you’re not keen on the look of the walls, you can often hide them behind shrubbery.
 You can surround the pool with a rock garden, add a patio, or incorporate it into just about any other landscaping technique.

 Finding More Semi Inground Pool Ideas

 But don’t stop there.
 There are plenty of other semi inground pool pictures to be found all over the internet.
 And beyond that, there are endless landscaping ideas that could be part of your overall pool decor.
-Soak up a lot of ideas – you never know when you might hit on the perfect one, or find inspiration for your own design.
+Soak up a lot of ideas – you never know when you might hit on the perfect one, or find inspiration for your own unique design.